Investor FAQs for the Land Commercialization Initiative

 The LCI’s overarching objective is to unlock over 150,000 acres of sustainable irrigable land for commercial agricultural activities.
 However, the Ministry is commencing the Land Commercialization Initiative through a pilot program.
 The initial phase focuses on two selected sites.
 This pilot will provide valuable insights to inform the subsequent expansion of the initiative.

 The LCI is open to Kenyan and foreign investors keen on accessing land for commercial agriculture activities that align with the national agenda for increased food security and economic growth.
-Investors for the LCI are expected to be agribusinesses, but may include qualified individuals, institutions, cooperatives, farmer groups, associations etc. This is not an exhaustive list, however, any individual or entity willing to allocate resources to invest in the LCI, and meets the general screen criteria, will be considered as a target investor for the initiative
+Investors for the LCI are expected to be agribusinesses, but may include qualified individuals, institutions, cooperatives, farmer groups, associations etc. This is not an exhaustive list, however, any individual or entity willing to allocate resources to invest in the LCI, and meets the general screen criteria, will be considered as a target investor for the initiative.

 To participate in the LCI, investors must meet the following minimum requirements: